Rejection and Importance Sampling based Perfect Simulation for Gibbs hard-sphere models: Conclusion

 \section{Conclusion}

-In this paper we considered the problem of perfect sampling from Gibbs point processes.
-These are processes that are absolutely continuous with respect to spatial Poisson point processes and include area-interaction processes, loss processes, Strauss processes and the Ising model.
+In this paper we considered the problem of perfect sampling for Gibbs hard-sphere models on $[0,1]^d$.
 We discussed the performance of the naive acceptance-rejection method and introduced importance sampling based enhancements to it.
 We also compared these methods to some of the popular coupling from the past based techniques prevalent in the existing literature.
-The performance analysis and comparison (of expected running time complexity) was conducted in a simpler setting of hard-sphere models where we developed an asymptotic regime where the Poisson process intensity $\lambda$ of spheres in a hyper cube $[0,1]^d$ increased to infinity, while the sphere volume of order $\lambda^{- \eta d}$ decreased to zero.
-We conducted this analysis for different ranges of $\eta$.
-Our one conclusion was that while the recently proposed dominated coupling from the past methods perform better for $1< \eta d <2$ for large $\lambda$, our importance sampling based methods provide an improved performance for $\eta d \leq 1$ and $ \eta d \geq 2$. \\

-Enroute, we established large deviations results for the probability that spheres with centers generated as a Poisson process in a hyper cube $[0,1]^d$ do not overlap with each other.
-We did this even when the radius of the spheres was randomly distributed.
-Finally, to operationalize the proposed importance sampling based acceptance-rejection methods, we introduced and analyzed grid based importance sampling.
-We also conducted extensive numerical experiments to validate our asymptotic results. \\
+For the performance analysis and comparison (of expected running time complexity), we developed an asymptotic regime where the intensity $\lambda$ of the reference Poisson point process increased to infinity, while the (random) volume of each sphere is an order of $\lambda^{- \eta d}$ decreased to zero, for different regimes of $\eta d > 0$.
+One main conclusion is that while the dominated coupling from the past methods perform better for $1< \eta d < 2$ for large $\lambda$, our importance sampling based methods provide a significant improvement for $\eta d \leq 1$.
+Enroute, we established large deviations results for the probability that spheres do not overlap with each other when their centers constitute a Poisson point process.
+We also conducted numerical experiments to validate our asymptotic results. \\

-The proposed importance sampling based acceptance-rejection methods rely on clever partitioning of the underlying configuration space and arriving at an appropriate change of measure to generate the spatial process on each partition.
-While we showed how this may be effectively conducted in a few settings, further research is needed to develop effective implementations for perfect sampling from a broad class of Gibbs processes.
+The proposed importance sampling based acceptance-rejection methods rely on clever partitioning of the underlying configuration space and arriving at an appropriate change of measure on each partition.
+While we showed how this may be effectively conducted for hard-sphere models, further research is needed to develop effective implementations for perfect sampling from a broad class of Gibbs point processes.